Indonesia's Sriwijaya flew old planes and neglected routes to become No.3 carrier | Business

 STRATEGY TESTED The crashed jet's black boxes have not yet been recovered so the cause of the accident remains unclear.

 Older jets can be operated just as safely as newer ones if maintained properly, though the cost of doing so is higher, as are the operating costs because they are less fuel efficient.
+Indonesia's Transport Ministry said on Tuesday the Sriwijaya plane that crashed had passed an airworthiness inspection in December.
 Rising upkeep costs and low fare prices due to heated competition meant that by 2018 Sriwijaya had accrued large debts owed to Garuda's maintenance arm, GMF AeroAsia.

 As of Sept.
 30, 2020, Sriwijaya and NAM owed around $63 million in unpaid bills to GMF AeroAsia and Garuda had warned of impairment losses on $37.5 million owed by Sriwijaya as part of a failed cooperation agreement, according to GMF AeroAsia and Garuda.
 The status of its financial position since the start of the pandemic is unclear, but a Sriwijaya pilot, speaking on condition of anonymity, said there were salary cuts and a reduction in the number of planes operating during the pandemic in line with many other airlines globally.